 There is no shortage of awesome places to eat in and around Nairobi, with new additions to the culinary scene popping up at an almost daily basis.
 I have written quite a bit about this in previous blog posts, notably Wining and Dining in Nairobi, and City Guide to Nairobi, and according to my blog stats, readers love those posts, so obviously, restaurants in Nairobi is a subject that attracts people’s attention.

 Having been a terrible blogger lately, I finally got some inspiration back today, after visiting Rolf’s Place, in Ongata Rongai.
 This place does not in any way have the fame it deserves.
 Being an avid explorer of the restaurant scene in Nairobi throughout the past decade, even I had not heard about it until a few weeks ago.

 With my parents spending the first 4 months of their retirement in Kenya, my girlfriend and I are making a point out of showing them places you won’t necessarily find in the tourist guidebooks.
 A friend recommended we check out Rolf’s Place.
 We googled it, and called to make a reservation: A smart move, as guests without reservations were getting turned away.

-Getting there is a pretty quick and pleasant drive on a Sunday, as there isn’t too much traffic, and the road is smooth until the last few hundred meters.
+Getting there is a pretty quick and pleasant drive on a Sunday: There isn’t too much traffic, and the road is smooth until the last few hundred meters.
 After branching off from Magadi Road, the road gets a bumpy and dusty for a short while, and then, suddenly, you are there!

 Rolf’s Place lies on top of a cliff, overlooking a small river valley, so needless to say, there is a quite splendid view from the restaurant.
 The only way to get there is across the suspension bridge, so already there, you get a clear indication that this is going to be an experience quite out of the ordinary.